jdavisclark/JsFormat/README.md

 * puts the cursor back in the same location it was before formatting (accounts for whitespace/newline changes)

 ## Donations
-I cetainly wont turn down a donation or two.
+I certainly won't turn down a donation or two.
 Who knows, it might even motivate me to put more time in to the project.

 <a href='http://www.pledgie.com/campaigns/17687'><img alt='Click here to lend your support to: JsFormat and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/17687.png?skin_name=chrome' border='0' /></a>